 Now that the holidays are over and you’ve pruned your poinsettia for the shape you want, it’s time to provide for its light needs by hardening it off for outdoor life.

 - Do Not just place it in full sun.
-Sudden exposure to the full sun will scorch any remaining leaves and permanently damage the plant.
+Sudden exposure to a sunny location will scorch any remaining leaves and permanently damage the plant.

 - For its first two weeks outdoors, place your poinsettia in full shade.